-We anticipate oil drilling activity to remain strong in 2011 which will continue to drive demand for our drilling fluid and blending products.
-Oil prices have rebounded and appear to have stabilized which will lead to increased drilling activity thus positively affecting the demand for the Company's fluid and steel products.
+We anticipate oil drilling activity to remain strong in the second half of 2011 which will continue to drive demand for our drilling fluid and blending products.
 Bri-Chem remains focused on superior customer service, managing inventory levels and controlling costs.
 As activity levels continue to grow, Bri-Chem is well positioned to grow market presence and profitability through its diverse product offering, strategic distribution network and solid client relationships.